MihailGorbenko/authentication-service/README.md

    - Nginx as a reverse-proxy for signing HTTPS traffic
    - Certbot for getting certificates

-- This service provides the following features:
+- Our service provides the following features:

     - Domain Whitelisting